-The A Level course allows students to continue with the GCSE material but develop the themes and topics to a higher level.
+The AS and A Level courses allow students to continue with the GCSE material but develop the themes and topics to a higher level.
 Students who are able practical performers are able to maximize their coursework marks through high levels of practical attainment.
 Students will be provided with learning experiences to enhance their own understanding of performance.
 Physical Education is a multi-faceted discipline which integrates diverse theoretical fields with practical performance.